Propiomarengo plana

 Propiomarengo plana is a species of jumping spider in the genus Propiomarengo that lives in South Africa.
 Originally named Afromarengo plana when first described in 2013, the species was renamed 7 years later and made the type species of the new genus.
 The spider is small, with a grey-beige abdomen that is between 2.4 and 2.8 cm in length and a brown carapace that is slightly smaller.
 Only the female has been described, which has a distinctive epigyne with two depressions flanking a ridge.
 It has only been found in Free State.

 Taxonomy and etymology

+Propiomarengo plana is a species of jumping spider.
 First described by Charles Haddad and Wanda Wesołowska in 2013, the spider was allocated to the genus Afromarengo.
 The genus name derived from the root Afro, meaning from Africa, and the genus name Marengo.
 It was the third species to be added to the genus.
 In 2020, the species was transferred to the new genus Propiomarengo by Galina Azarkina working with Charles Haddad.
 The name has a similar construction, once again recalling Marengo, but with a prefix recalling the Latin word for similar, propior.
 It was made the type species of the genus.
 The species name is derived from the Latin word for flat.